rancorm/rancorm/README.md

 ### Howdy :wave:

-My corner of the internet.
+Welcome to my corner of the internet.

 | Attribute  | Value           |
 |:---        |:---             |